-- 6.280.
-Many local residents expressed concern that, if uncontrolled, changes to open spaces would irrevocably affect the special character of Blakeney.
-It is therefore important that any policies must respect these important areas and seek to further enhance their characteristics, which make Blakeney such a desirable place to live. - 6.281.
-The existing patches of woodland within the parish are of great importance for their biodiversity, amenity and landscape value.
-In considering any new development they should be afforded particular consideration and, where possible, preserved. - 6.282.
-The areas of existing open space have been identified in Table 2, on page 91, with each area's importance in terms of historic, amenity and strategic value has been assessed based on the following definitions. - 6.283.
-Open Space of Historic Importance.
+- 6.220 Many local residents expressed concern that, if uncontrolled, changes to open spaces would irrevocably affect the special character of Blakeney.
+It is therefore important that any policies must respect these important areas and seek to further enhance their characteristics, which make Blakeney such a desirable place to live. - 6.221 The existing patches of woodland within the parish are of great importance for their biodiversity, amenity and landscape value.
+In considering any new development they should be afforded particular consideration and, where possible, preserved. - 6.222 The valued sites have been identified in Table 2, where each area's importance in terms of historic, amenity and visual value has been assessed based on the following definitions. - 6.223 Valued Sites of Historic Importance.
 The relationship of buildings and open spaces within the Blakeney Conservation Area is essential in creating the special character of the village.
 As noted in the Conservation Area Character Statement "Each of Blakeney's streets and open spaces have different characteristics."
-There are further historic open areas of note outside the designated Conservation Area. - 6.284.
-Open Space of Amenity Value A number of open spaces within the built up area provide important amenity - visual and/or recreational (formal or informal) - for the locality and include greens and smaller pockets of locally important amenity spaces, such as car parks.
-In the more urban and built up areas of the village the open space these car parks provide is seen as essential in breaking up the street scene, maintaining the character and urban balance.
+There are further historic open areas of note outside the designated Conservation Area. - 6.224 Valued Sites of Amenity Value A number of open spaces within the built-up area provide important amenity visual and/or recreational (formalor informal) for the locality and include greens and smaller pockets of locally important amenity spaces, such as car parks.
+In the more urban and built-up areas of the village the open space these car parks provide is seen as essential in breaking up the street scene, maintaining the character and urban balance. - 6.225 Valued Sites of Visual Importance There are certain designated and nondesignated open spaces within Blakeney which because of their location, openness and topography allow views across a wider area enhancing the village perception, character and countryside feel.